python-semver/python-semver/docs/migration/replace-deprecated-functions.rst

    the module level.
 The preferred way of using semver is through the :class:`~semver.version.Version` class.

 The deprecated functions can still be used in version 2.10.0 and above.
-In version 3 of semver, the deprecated functions will be removed.
+However, in future versions of semver, the deprecated functions will be removed.

 The following list shows the deprecated functions and how you can replace them with code which is compatible for future versions:

 * :func:`semver.bump_major`, :func:`semver.bump_minor`, :func:`semver.bump_patch`, :func:`semver.bump_prerelease`, :func:`semver.bump_build`

   Replace them with the respective methods of the :class:`~semver.version.Version` class.
-  For example, the function :func:`semver.bump_major` is replaced by :meth:`~semver.version.Version.bump_major` and calling the ``str(versionobject)``:
+  For example, the function :func:`semver.bump_major` is replaced by :meth:`Version.bump_major <semver.version.Version.bump_major>` and calling the ``str(versionobject)``:

   .. code-block:: python